-Have questions about ForwARd?
+Have questions about Forward Arkansas?
 Check out some of the most frequently asked questions below:

-ForwARd is a partnership of the Winthrop Rockefeller Foundation, Walton Family Foundation and Arkansas State Board of Education that is committed to helping every Arkansas student graduate prepared for success in college and the workplace.
-To realize this vision, the ForwARd steering committee has developed recommendations aimed at dramatically improving student achievement, closing the achievement gap, and making Arkansas a leading state in education.
+Forward Arkansas is a partnership of the Winthrop Rockefeller Foundation, Walton Family Foundation and Arkansas State Board of Education that is committed to helping every Arkansas student graduate prepared for success in college and the workplace.
+To realize this vision, the Forward Arkansas Steering Committee has developed recommendations aimed at dramatically improving student achievement, closing the achievement gap, and making Arkansas a leading state in education.

 Who was involved in crafting the recommendations?

-Armed with extensive research and input from thousands of Arkansans and experts in the field, the ForwARd Steering Committee crafted A New Vision for Arkansas Education.
+Armed with extensive research and input from thousands of Arkansans and experts in the field, the Forward Arkansas Steering Committee crafted A New Vision for Arkansas Education.

 Who supports these recommendations?

-The ForwARd Steering Committee members voted and approved the recommendations.
+The Forward Arkansas Steering Committee members voted and approved the recommendations.
 The Arkansas State Board of Education unanimously approved A New Vision for Arkansas Education in September 2015.
-Now, the ForwARd Implementation Working Group along with committed Arkansans are working to implement ForwARd’s recommendations.
-Click here to learn more from Arkansans who are committed to moving our state ForwARd.
+Now, the Forward Arkansas Implementation Working Group along with committed Arkansans are working to implement Forward Arkansas’s recommendations.
+Click here to learn more from Arkansans who are committed to moving our state forward.